datakind/data-recipes-ai/README.md

     ASSISTANTS_BOT_NAME=<Your assistant name, eg "Humanitarian AI Assistant">
     ```

+    Be aware that lower-power models such as GPT-3.5-Turbo can serve recipes and carry out basic chat, but perform poorly for analysis and code generation.

     Not needed for quick start, but if you want to run ingestion of data with the new HDX API, then you will need to set ...

     `HAPI_API_TOKEN=<See https://hdx-hapi.readthedocs.io/en/latest/getting-started/>`